This post may contain affiliate links. Please read our disclosure policy.

 Research shows adult acne has a different root cause from teenage breakouts.
 Adult onset acne is often caused by both genetic and hormonal issues, and can persist for decades.
 While it actually affects both men and women, the American Academy of Dermatology has found women deal with it more often than men because of hormonal shifts that occur during the menstrual cycle, pregnancy, and menopause.
 For women, acne often flares a week before menstruation.

-So, how can you stop hormonal acne?
+So, how can treat hormonal acne naturally?
 The first step is to balance hormones by taking care of your gut and liver, reducing stress, and avoiding topical triggers.
-A few simple shifts in how you eat, move, and take care of your skin can make a big difference.
+A few simple shifts in how you eat, move, and take care of your skin can make a big difference in treating the root cause.

 Jump to: